The Ultimate M7 MBA Essay Guide

 2. Show the Adcom Who You Are

 Almost every other part of the application shows what you have accomplished (GMAT scores, resume, activities & interests, honors & awards, etc.), but the essays are about showing the adcom who you are.
 You are an individual with dreams, worries, goals, doubts, passions, and insecurities – not a walking application.
-Adcoms know this, and they aren’t looking to admit applications; they are looking to fill their schools and create a cohort of exemplary individuals.
+Admissions committees know this, and they aren’t looking to admit applications; they are looking to fill their schools and create a cohort of exemplary individuals.

 The essays are your opportunity to highlight the complex dimensions and special qualities of yourself that are too difficult to cover in other places.
 Chances are, you are not the first person applying to these schools with your GMAT score, university, or career path; but you are the first you applying, so take advantage of this to stand out among other applicants with similar credentials!